University of ancient Taxila

-The university of ancient Taxila (ISO: Takṣaśilā Viśvavidyālaya) was a center of the Gurukula system of learning in Prakrit, Sanskrit, Jain and Vedic traditions in Taxila, Gandhara, in present-day Punjab, Pakistan, near the bank of the Indus River.
-It was established as a centre of education in religious and secular topics.
-It started as a Jain seat of learning and in the early centuries CE it became a prominent centre of Brahminical and Buddhist scholarship as well.
+The ancient city of Taxila in northwestern Punjab, Pakistan has been noted by a number of scholars to have acted as a centre of education in the religious and secular topics, conventionally called university of ancient Taxila, both as a famed seat of Sanskrit and Vedic learning, and in the early centuries CE, as a prominent centre of Buddhist scholarship as well.

-In 1980, Taxila was declared a World Heritage Site by UNESCO.

-Early history of Taxila

-Archaeological and literary evidence suggests that Taxila (Takṣaśilā) was associated with Jainism from very early times, before it became more widely known as a Buddhist center of learning.
-Excavations at Sirkap by Sir John Marshall revealed numerous small and large temples, some of which he identified as Jain shrines on the basis of their architectural similarities with sites such as Kankali Tila in Mathura.
-Marshall concluded that temples in blocks “F” and “G” of Sirkap were Jaina shrines, which supports the tradition that Takṣaśilā was an important center for Jainism.
-Jain literary traditions record that the site once housed more than 500 Jain temples and served as a seat of Jain learning.
+Background

-Following the Achaemenid conquest of the Indus Valley, around 540 BCE, Taxila became the capital of their Hindush satrapy (Province); the earliest known archaeological remains date to this period.
-The city surrendered to Alexander in 326 BCE, was annexed by the Maurya Empire around 317 BCE, became part of the Indo-Greek Kingdom, around 200 BCE, annexed by the Indo-Scythians around 80 BCE, conquered and destroyed, with a new city founded by the Kushan Empire around 30 CE, to flourish as a seat of Buddhist learning, to be conquered, destroyed, and abandoned by the Hunas in the 5th century CE.
-Taxila was at the crossroads of the main trade routes of Asia, and was probably populated by Indians, Persians, Greeks, Scythians and many ethnicities coming from the various parts of the Achaemenid Empire.
-The 4th - 3rd century BCE Buddhist Jataka tales assert Taxila is where Aruni and his son Shvetaketu each had received their education, while 4th century BCE grammarian, Pāṇini, mentions the city in his Aṣṭādhyāyī.
+Following the Achaemenid conquest of the Indus Valley, around c.
+520 BCE, Taxila is suggested by some scholars to have become the capital of their Hindush satrapy (province); the earliest known archaeological remains date to this period.
+The king Taxiles of the city surrendered to Alexander in 326 BCE and preserved his town and position.
+It was annexed by the Maurya Empire around 317 BCE, later becoming part of the Indo-Greek Kingdom, around 200 BCE.
+Following a succession of the Indo-Scythian and Indo-Parthian rule, it was conquered and rebuilt a new city by the Kushan Empire around 30 CE, under which Taxila flourished as a seat of Buddhist learning.
+It was conquered, destroyed and abandoned by the Hunas in the 5th century CE.

+Taxila was strategically located at the crossroads of the main trade routes of Asia, and was a cultural and ethnic melting pot.
+The 4th–3rd century BCE Buddhist Jataka tales assert Taxila to be the location where Uddālaka Āruṇi and his son Śvetaketu each had received their education, while it is named by the 4th century BCE grammarian, Pāṇini in his Aṣṭādhyāyī.